Gakuen Idolmaster

-Gakuen Idolmaster (学園アイドルマスター, Gakuen Aidorumasutā) is a free-to-play roguelike deck-building game developed by QualiArts and published by Bandai Namco Entertainment as a spin-off of The Idolmaster franchise.
+Gakuen Idolmaster (学園アイドルマスター, Gakuen Aidorumasutā), also referred to as The Idolmaster Gakuen in English, is a free-to-play roguelike deck-building game developed by QualiArts and published by Bandai Namco Entertainment as a spin-off of The Idolmaster franchise.
 It was released in Japan on May 16, 2024, for both iOS and Android.
 A version for Windows was released on March 18, 2025 and is available at DMM Games.

-Premise and gameplay

-The game takes place at the Hatsuboshi Gakuen, an idol training school.
-The player acts as a student in the Producer Department of the school, and produces one of the ten idols studying in the Idol Department.
+Gameplay

-It is a roguelike deck-building game.
+Gakuen Idolmaster is a roguelike deck-building game.
 In a round of the raising simulation, the player raises the idol's stats through lessons with a deck of skill cards, such that she can pass the mid-term and final exams, and perform in a live concert at the end of production.
 Each skill card in the deck has a different effect including increasing status or energy, and costs stamina when the player uses it.
 The player can also improve the deck, and acquire P-items and drinks through consultation with the teachers, etc.

 The game requires the player to repeat the simulation.
 In the process, the player can raise their affection level with the idols and their account level.
 They can also obtain new support and skill cards, and strengthen their existing ones.

+Story

+Setting and characters

+The game takes place at the Hatsuboshi Gakuen (初星学園), an idol training school.
+The player acts as a student in the Producer Department of the school, serving as the producer of individual idol units in the main story, or can choose to produce an individual idol studying in the Idol Department.